stanfordroboticsclub/UDPComms/README.md

 The port the subscriber will be listen on.
 - `timeout`
 If the `recv()` method don't get a message in `timeout` seconds it throws a `UDPComms.timeout` exception
-- `scope` There is currently no difference in behaviour between `Scope.LOCAL` and `Scope.NETWORK` - both will receive any messages that get to the device.
-This is planned to change in the future and `Scope.LOCAL` will only receive local messages.
+- `target`: The name (`"lo0"`, `"en0"` etc) or ip address (`"127.0.0.1"`, `"10.0.0.23"` etc) of the [network interface](https://goinbigdata.com/demystifying-ifconfig-and-network-interfaces-in-linux/) to use for listening for messages.
+It can also be set to `"0.0.0.0"` or `"all"` to listen on all interfaces (which is defualts to).
+- `multicast_ip`: the multicast group ip to use.
+It defualts to ` "239.255.20.22"`.
+It can able be set to `None` for compatiblity with old versions of the library

-## Scopes Explained
+## Extras

+### Connecting to devices on different networks

+If you want to talk to devices aross the internet use [RemoteVPN](https://github.com/stanfordroboticsclub/RemoteVPN) to get them all on the same virtual network and then you can use the virtual network interface name as the `target` argument.

+### Behind the scenes

 The protocol underlying UDPComms - UDP has a number of differnt [options](https://en.wikipedia.org/wiki/Routing#Delivery_schemes) for how packets can be delivered.
-By default UDPComms sends messages only to processes on the same device (`Scope.LOCAL()`).
-Those are still sent over multicast however the `TTL` (time to live) field is set to 0 so they aren't passed to the network.
-To send messages to other computers on the same network use `Scope.NETWORK()`.
-This will default to using the multicast group `239.255.20.22`.
+By default UDPComms will send packets using multicast to the loopback interface.

-Older versions of the library defaulted to using a broadcast on the `10.0.0.X` subnet.
+Older versions of the library defaulted to using a broadcast specifically on the `10.0.0.X` subnet.
 However, now that the library is often used on differnt networks that is no longer the defualt.
-To emulate the old behvaiour for compatibility use `Scope.BROADCAST`.
+To emulate the old behvaiour for compatibility set the `multicast_ip` to `None` to force broadcast transport, and `target` to the computers ip on the `10.0.0.X` subnet.

-Both the multicast group and the broadcast subnet can be changed by overwriting the class varaibles `MULTICAST_IP` and `BROADCAST_IP` respectivly.

-Here are all the avalible options:

-- `Scope.LOCAL` - Messages meant for this device only
-- `Scope.NETOWORK`- Messages meant for the specified multicast group
-- `Scope.BROADCAST ` - Messages meant for all devices on this subnet

-### Connecting to devices on different networks

-If you want to talk to devices aross the internet use [RemoteVPN](https://github.com/stanfordroboticsclub/RemoteVPN) to get them all on the same virtual network and you should be able to use `Scope.Multicast()` from there

-## Extras

-### Rover
+### Rover Command

 This repo also comes with the `rover` command that can be used to interact with the messages manually.
 It doesn't get installed with pip but its here.
 It depends on the pexpect package you'll have to install manually